PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Evaluation

 \myparatight{Evaluation metrics} We use the following metrics: \begin{itemize} \item \myparatight{Attack Success Rate (ASR) } We use the ASR to measure the fraction of target questions whose answers are the attacker-chosen target answers.
-Following previous studies~\cite{rizqullah2023qasina, huang2023catastrophic}, we say two answers are the same for a close-ended question when the target answer is a substring of the generated one by a LLM under attacks (called \emph{substring matching}).
+Following previous studies~\cite{rizqullah2023qasina, huang2023catastrophic}, we say two answers are the same for a close-ended question when the target answer is a substring of the generated one by an LLM under attacks (called \emph{substring matching}).
 We don't use Exact Match because it is inaccurate, e.g., it views ``Sam Altman'' and ``The CEO of OpenAI is Sam Altman'' as different answers to the question ``Who is the CEO of OpenAI?".
 We use human evaluation (conducted by authors) to validate the substring matching method.
-We find that substring matching produces similar ASRs as human evaluation (Table~\ref{tab:human-evaluation} shows the comparison).

-\item \myparatight{Precision/Recall/F1-Score}{\name} injects $N$ poisoned texts into the knowledge database for each target question.
-We use \emph{Precision}, \emph{Recall}, and \emph{F1-Score} to measure whether those injected poisoned texts are retrieved for the target questions.
+We find that substring matching produces similar ASRs as human evaluation (Table~\ref{tab:human-evaluation} shows the comparison). \item \myparatight{Precision/Recall/F1-Score}{\name} injects $N$ malicious texts into the knowledge database for each target question.
+We use \emph{Precision}, \emph{Recall}, and \emph{F1-Score} to measure whether those injected malicious texts are retrieved for the target questions.
 Recall that RAG retrieves top-$k$ texts for each target question.
-Precision is defined as the fraction of poisoned texts among the top-$k$ retrieved ones for the target question.
-Recall is defined as the fraction of poisoned texts among the $N$ poisoned ones that are retrieved for the target question.
+Precision is defined as the fraction of malicious texts among the top-$k$ retrieved ones for the target question.
+Recall is defined as the fraction of malicious texts among the $N$ malicious ones that are retrieved for the target question.
 F1-Score measures the tradeoff between Precision and Recall, i.e., $\text{F1-Score} = 2\cdot \text{Precision} \cdot \text{Recall}/(\text{Precision} + \text{Recall})$.
 We report average Precision/Recall/F1-Score over different target questions.
-A higher Precision/Recall/F1-Score means more poisoned texts are retrieved.
+A higher Precision/Recall/F1-Score means more malicious texts are retrieved.

-\item \myparatight{\#Queries} {\name} utilizes a LLM to generate the text $I$ to satisfy the effectiveness condition, which is further utilized to craft a poisoned text.
-We report the average number of queries made to a LLM to generate each poisoned text.
+\item \myparatight{\#Queries} {\name} utilizes an LLM to generate the text $I$ to satisfy the generation condition.
+We report the average number of queries made to an LLM to generate each malicious text.